hikey-dj/DocBlip/README.md

 python v1.py
 ```
 This will start a Gradio server.
 You can access the interface by navigating to the local URL provided in the terminal.

-*(Note: As per the instructions, submitting a .ipynb file is preferred.
-You can create a Jupyter Notebook that walks through the steps of the `iterative_doc_agent` function for a more detailed explanation of the process.)*